tanishra/Telegram-Image-Bot-Flux/README.md

 ## ✨ Features

-- 📸 Generate AI images from text
+- 📸 Generate AI images from text or **voice prompts**
+- 🎙️ Voice-to-image using automatic speech-to-text
 - 🧠 Powered by `black-forest-labs/FLUX.1-schnell` and [EURI API](https://euron.one)
 - 🤖 Telegram bot interface
 - 🔄 Fully automated with n8n workflows